 Winter on a budget!

 That being said, shelling out that amount of money on a student budget may still be too difficult.
-That is where second hand stores come in.
-At the end of each Winter a lot of Canadians will clear out old winter-wear from their closets to make space for summer clothes, some of those coats will end up at second hand stores at very reasonable prices.
-As I have mentioned a good winter coat can last years, that is no different for the ones you will find in the second hand stores.
+That is where second-hand stores come in.
+At the end of each Winter a lot of Canadians will clear out old winter-wear from their closets to make space for summer clothes, some of those coats will end up at second-hand stores at very reasonable prices.
+As I have mentioned a good winter coat can last years, which is no different from the ones you will find in the second-hand stores.
 While previously worn you can still find many major brand name winter coats with only light wear at a much more reasonable price for students.
-Also make sure to check out spring sales to get an expensive jacket new, but at clearance prices!
+Also, make sure to check out spring sales to get an expensive jacket new, but at clearance prices!